petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/virtual-instances/users.md

 To access the users settings, open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)) and navigate to *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings*, and select the *Users* category under the *PLATFORM* section.

-The Users Instance configuration contains three entries:
+The Users Instance configuration contains several entries:

 | Configuration             | Purpose                                                                                                        |
 | :------------------------ | :------------------------------------------------------------------------------------------------------------- |